onap/archived-vid/features.properties.md

     When flag is true the "Source Subscriber Name" drop down will be added for the source VNF on the PMC (Port Mirroring Configuration) instantiation form.

+  * FLAG_2006_PAUSE_VFMODULE_INSTANTIATION_CREATION

+    When flag is true the ability to pause after creation is added on view edit screen for vfmodule